David Lange: Leader of the Opposition

 Lange succeeded Rowling as parliamentary leader of the Labour Party and as Leader of the Opposition on 3 February 1983.
 Significant debate emerged within the Labour Party on the party's economic direction, following a paper by Roger Douglas to the party's policy council.
 Eventually a compromise was drafted by Geoffrey Palmer, which Lange described as "A manifesto which appealed to the right, the left, the centre and the totally bewildered.
 It was, in fact, anodyne."

 Muldoon unexpectedly called a snap election in 1984, as a result of Marilyn Waring voting for a member's bill introduced by Richard Prebble to introduce a nuclear-free zone.
 The timing of the election prevented Labour from creating a proper election platform, instead using the Palmer draft.
 Lange commented that the party went into the election with an unfinished argument for an economic policy.

 Lange led Labour to a landslide victory, helped by vote splitting between the National Party and the New Zealand Party.
-However, before Lange was sworn in as Prime Minister a foreign exchange crisis arose, which led to a constitutional crisis.
+However, before Lange was sworn in as prime minister, a foreign exchange crisis arose, which led to a constitutional crisis.
 The New Zealand dollar was overvalued and following the announcement of the snap election in June, traders started selling off the New Zealand dollar on the assumption that Labour would win the election and devalue the currency.

 Muldoon refused to follow Lange's instruction to devalue the currency, making the dollar's situation more untenable.
 Eventually on 19 July Muldoon relented, after his position as leader of the National party was threatened by members of his caucus.

-Prime Minister
+Prime Minister (1984–1989)

 David Lange was sworn in as New Zealand's 32nd Prime Minister on 26 July 1984, becoming, at the age of 41, New Zealand's youngest prime minister of the 20th century, a record later surpassed by only one other, Mike Moore in 1990.

 First term: 1984–1987

-During his first term of office as Prime Minister, Lange also held the position of Minister of Foreign Affairs.
+During his first term of office as prime minister, Lange also held the position of minister of foreign affairs.